-The Warrants offered by this prospectus will be exercisable for five years from the date of initial issuance at an initial exercise price equal to \$ (which shall not be less than 100% of the public offering price per Unit set forth on the cover page of this prospectus).
+The Warrants offered by this prospectus will be exercisable for five years from the date of initial issuance at an initial exercise price equal to \$4.25.
 There can be no assurance that the market price of our common stock will ever equal or exceed the exercise price of the Warrants.
 In the event that our common stock price does not exceed the exercise price of the Warrants during the period when the Warrants are exercisable, the Warrants may not have any value.